 Video monitoring for security purposes is conducted in a professional, ethical, and legal manner; and personnel involved in the use of video equipment are appropriately trained and supervised in the responsible use of this technology.
 Information obtained through video recording is used for security and law enforcement purposes and for compliance with University policy.
 Video monitoring for security purposes is conducted in a manner consistent with all existing University policies and is limited to locations that do not violate the reasonable expectation of privacy as defined by law.

-Video camera installations do not possess the capability of recording sound at any time with the exception of active investigations or covert operations that must be authorized by the Longwood University Chief of Police.
+Standard video camera installations do not possess the capability of recording sound at any time.